yeoman/yeoman.io/app/authoring/testing.md

 ### Others

-Refers to the [API documentation] for others methods.
+Refers to the [API documentation](http://yeoman.github.io/generator/helpers.html) for other methods.